irace/talks/README.md

 # Talks

-Some of the talks that I’ve given.
+Some talks that I’ve given.

 # License